-Perhaps you’re still early into adulthood and these sort of things whacked you in the face.
-Maybe you’re managing ok, but sometimes it feels like it’s too much.
-You have dreams but it feels like the world just beats you down sometimes.
-You didn’t sign up for this.
+Perhaps you’re still in early adulthood and all sorts of challenges like finding a job and evolving relationships whacked you in the face.
+Maybe you’re managing fine, but sometimes it feels like the world just beats you down sometimes.

 2. Cognitive Impairment

-Your everyday functioning has decreased substantially.
+Your everyday functioning decreases substantially with insomnia.
 Learning can feel challenging and you’re not as creative as you used to be.
 Your emotions are all over the place and it’s harder to make decisions.
 You’re moody and the smallest inconvenience can throw you into a fit of rage.

 This is because your central nervous system isn’t getting the repairs it needs to function properly.
-During sleep, your neurons take a break from their daily grind while also forming new pathways so you’re ready to face to next day refreshed.
+During sleep, your neurons take a break from their daily grind while also forming new pathways so you’re ready to face the next day refreshed.
 Sleep also signals to your body to produce proteins that repair cell damage.
-Your body didn’t get a chance to recover, so it’s sending all types of wonky signals that you need sleep.
+If your body didn’t get a chance to recover, it’ll start sending all types of wonky signals that can mess with your head.